It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 An extra bonus to spending some time being mindful, calm and still is that it’s a great stress-buster.
 The calmer you are, the more likely you are to stay positive and in control and the less likely you are to think about drinking.

-Suggestion: schedule one mindfulness activity into your plan for tomorrow where you can put your mind on hold and lose yourself in something else.
+Action: schedule one mindfulness activity into your plan for tomorrow where you can put your mind on hold and lose yourself in something else.

 4. Develop a gratitude habit